PopularPays/full_stack_interview_exercise/README.md

 Our web clients are written in Ember.js - a javascript framework that we to organize business logic on the front end as well as do some of the heavy lifting associated with the request/response cycle and interactive behavior.

 Based on the API you have created from the requirements above, we could build a UI that renders each of the gigs eligible for payment.
 Explain how you would layout the UI based on [Ember's 5 core concepts](https://emberigniter.com/5-essential-ember-concepts/) - Routes, controllers, models, components (you can ignore services for this exercise).
-It's ok if you're not familiar with Ember and there is exact wrong or correct answer.
-This is an exercise in how you think about laying out a UI given a set of requirements.
+It's ok if you're not familiar with Ember - This is an exercise in how you think about laying out a UI given a set of requirements.

 These requirements:

 1.)
-A header titled 'Unpaid Gigs'
+A header titled 'Unpaid Gigs'.

 2.)
-A main content area with a table
+A main content area that contains a table.

 3.)
-A table header within the main content area with columns: `Creator Name`, `Brand Name`, `Amount in Dollars Owed`
+A table header within the main content area with columns: `Creator Name`, `Brand Name`, `Amount in Dollars Owed`.

 4.)
-Table rows within the main content area with the data to fill in the various columns from the header
+Table rows within the main content area with the data to fill in the various columns from the table header/

 What endpoints would you need to hit to fill in the data?
 How would you lay out the components within the top-level route/controller/template - assuming we would use 1 route, controller, and template to fill the full screen and render components within UI to fill in the requirements listed above.